 Fear is powerful but fear alone is inadequate.
 You also need a reason that will help keep you from having relapse, dealing with withdrawal, and staying committed to your goal of getting and staying sober.

 Everyone is afraid of what can go wrong.
 It’s only human to have a fear of making mistakes.
 Especially big mistakes that cost us our relationships our freedom.
 So in response to this fear, people do a number of things.

-One way they try to mitigate this fear is through some type of insurance or self-imposed barrier.
+One way drinkers try to mitigate their fear is through some type of insurance or self-imposed barrier.
 They try to drink only a few beers, not text people while under the influence, or leave their keys with someone so they don’t get behind the wheel.

 These approaches never work.

 We’re a ticking time bomb and with each passing hour and sip of alcohol, the timer gets closer to zero.
 When one is operating on fear alone, the focus is on avoiding the consequences rather than maximizing the benefits.

 I don’t know if many other drinkers go through this phase, but there was a clearly defined period of time where I knew that I was a danger to myself and others while under the influence of alcohol.
 This didn’t motivate me to quit, but I was afraid of how bad things could get if I drank too much.